lhofbauer/fratoo/docs/building.rst

 Building a model
 ================

-A fratoo model consists of two elements: a file describing the model equations and an input data set.
+A fratoo model consists of two main elements: a file describing the model equations and an input data set.

 ***************
 Model equations
 ***************

-The first step in building a fratoo model is establishing the model equations by setting up an OSeMOSYS (Pyomo-based) model file, i.e., a Python file defining a `Pyomo <http://http://www.pyomo.org/>`_  abstract model.
-A model file can be downloaded from the `OSeMOSYS github page <https://github.com/OSeMOSYS/OSeMOSYS>`_ and either be used directly or amended in order to add/alter functionality.
+The first step in building a fratoo model is establishing the model equations by setting up an OSeMOSYS  model file.
+A model file can be downloaded from the `OSeMOSYS github page <https://github.com/OSeMOSYS/OSeMOSYS>`_ and either be used directly or amended in order to add or alter functionality.

+The model file can either be Pyomo-based , i.e., a Python file defining a `Pyomo <http://http://www.pyomo.org/>`_  abstract model, and this be directly used within the framework, or be non-Pyomo-based.
+If the model file is not Pyomo-based, fratoo is simply used to pre- and post-process and the optimization step needs to be handled by the user.

 A detailed description of the standard OSeMOSYS model file and its sets, parameters, variables, and equations can be found in the `OSeMOSYS documentation <https://osemosys.readthedocs.io/en/latest/manual/Structure%20of%20OSeMOSYS.html>`_.
 A detailed description of Pyomo and how to build Pyomo models can be found `here <https://pyomo.readthedocs.io/en/stable/>`_.